Bijeljina: Architecture

-The Atik mosque was built between 1520 and 1566 during the period of Sultan Suleiman the Magnificent, the mosque was completely destroyed on 13 March 1993 and rebuilt where it stood before.
+The Atik Mosque was built between 1520 and 1566, during the period of Sultan Suleiman the Magnificent.
+It was used as a defensive bastion in the Austro-Turkish War and converted to a Catholic church by the Austrians during 1718-1739.
+After the Treaty of Belgrade, it reverted back to a mosque, and went through several renovations in the 19th and early 20th centuries.
+The mosque was completely destroyed on 13 March 1993 and rebuilt where it stood before.

-Serbian Orthodox Church (Svetog Đorđa) Saint George which was built in 1872.
-The second oldest building is the Semberija.
-Museum which was built in 1876.
-It is noted that the oldest building in Bijeljina was Atik Mosque in the city centre, built in 1530 and demolished to the ground during the Bosnian War 1992–1995.
+The Serbian Orthodox Church (Svetog Đorđa) of Saint George is located at the site of an older church, which was first mentioned in 1735.
+The current building dates back from the early 1870s and represents a mix of Russian and Byzantine style architecture, with a dome and a tall tower.

+The Semberija Museum is located in a historic building and has four exhibition halls.
+The exhibitions span a vast historical period, ranging from the Neolithic, through the Roman era and the Middle Ages, all the way to the 20th century.

-Basil of Ostrog Monastery in the center of Bijeljina is a newly built monastery (2001.)
-Dedicated to St Basil of Ostrog.
-The bell tower with a clock of over 30 meters dominates the surroundings and a symbol of the monastery.
-As part of the monastery is a museum, dining room, library, hermitages for monks.
-Inside the temple is painted magnificent frescoes.
-It is particularly valuable copy Trojeručica miraculous icons, the gift from Hilandar monastery.
-In Bijeljina is also located the Holy Temple, the Church of St. Petka, and the old Catholic church.
+The Basil of Ostrog Monastery in the center of Bijeljina is a newly built monastery (2001) dedicated to St Basil of Ostrog.
+The bell tower with a clock of over 30 meters dominates the surroundings and is a symbol of the monastery.
+The monastery includes a museum, dining room, library, hermitages for monks.
+Inside, the temple is painted with magnificent frescoes.
+Particularly valuable is a copy of the Trojeručica miraculous icon, a gift from the Hilandar monastery.
+In Bijeljina are also located: the Holy Temple, the Church of St. Petka, and the old Catholic church.

-The Filip Višnjić Library is the oldest cultural institution in Bijeljina - founded in 1932 year, thanks to prominent people and intellectuals.
-Played a major role in raising the cultural level of the construction and opening of reading rooms in rural villages of Semberija.
-Now located in a modern building and has over 100,000 books.
+Filip Višnjić Library is the oldest cultural institution in Bijeljina - founded in 1932 thanks to prominent people including Dr Vojislav Kecmanović, Dr Joakim Perendija, and Professor Nikola Mačkić among others.
+It played a major role in raising the cultural level in Semberija and has over 120,000 books.

 The Tavna Monastery is located in the southern part of the Bijeljina municipality.
 The date of foundation is hidden somewhere in the shadows of the far past.
-The chronicles of monasteries Tronosha and Pech say it was built by Dragutin's sons Vladislav i Urosic.
+The chronicles of monasteries Tronoša and Peć say it was built by Stefan Dragutin's sons Vladislav and Uroš II Milutin.
 Stefan Dragutin was the King of Serbia from 1276 to 1282 and king of Srem from 1282 to 1316.
-The present church of monastery Tavna, is built in the same place as the original one.
+The present church of monastery Tavna is built in the same place as the original one.
 The Tavna Monastery is older than the other monasteries in the region such as Ozrena, Liplja, Vozuce and Gostovica.
 Tavna was damaged in the first years of Turkish rule, but was restored by the people.
 This was not the only time the monastery was damaged.
-It was damaged many times during the Turkish period and also during World War Two.
-Between 1941 and 1945, Tavna was bombed by the Ustase.
-One of the gravestones says "Zdravko Jovanovic Killed 1943 by the Ustasa Blue Division protecting and defending the monastery"; after WWII Tavna was rebuilt.
+It was damaged many times during the Turkish period and the Second World War.
+Between 1941 and 1945, Tavna was bombed by the Ustaše.
+One of the gravestones says "Zdravko Jovanović - Killed 1943 by the Ustaša Blue Division protecting and defending the monastery".
+After World War II, the Tavna monastery was rebuilt.